-Back pain and neck pain stemming from a herniated disc, also called bulging disc or slipped disc, is a common condition that our chiropractors treat at CARE Wellness Center.
+Back pain and neck pain stemming from Disc Problems such as a herniated disc or bulging disc, are common conditions that our chiropractors treat at CARE Wellness Center.

-Margate Chiropractor, Dr Abraham Freeman has been treating this condition for over 25 years, and has been offering chiropractic treatments for back and neck pain, shoulder pain and knee pain in Margate with much success.
+Margate Chiropractor, Dr Adam Friedman has been treating this condition for over 15 years, and has been offering chiropractic treatments for back and neck pain, shoulder pain and knee pain in Margate with much success.

-They also treat many spine conditions with Spinal Decompression.
+Dr. Brett Herman also treats many spine conditions with Spinal Decompression.